MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models

 \section{Conclusion}

 This paper considers the problem of reference tracking in an unknown nonlinear system by using an NSSM.
 It introduces an iMAML-based MPC algorithm, which comprises two phases.
 In the meta-training phase, data from source systems is leveraged to pre-train the NSSM, while in the meta-inference phase, this model is quickly adapted to the target system using only a small amount of data.
-This approach addresses the issue of limited dataset availability for the target system, enabling the development of a precise model that facilitates optimal tracking even with a small dataset.
+This approach addresses the issue of limited dataset availability for the target system.
 Numerical examples demonstrate the superior performance of the proposed algorithm compared to several baselines.
 As a future work, we are planning experiments on physical benchmark problems with a view towards transitioning to manufacturing processes.